Eslih/basic-webapp/README.md

 # Basic web app

 This is a sample application.
-It might be tempting to use this awesome application in a production environment: **do no use this app in production**.
+It might be tempting to use this awesome application in a production environment: **do not use this app in production**.